 General Orientation

 Kanazawa Station has two exits on its west and east sides.
 Outside both exits you will find bus terminals and taxi ranks.
-The East Exit is also called the Kenrokuen Exit.
-This is the main gate of the station and the one you are most likely to use.
-From the East Exit bus terminal you can catch tourist buses for all the major tourist sites in the city.
-You can also catch JR and Hokutetsu highway express bus services from here.
-Just outside the East Exit gate you will see escalators which go underground beneath the station plaza.
-These lead to the Hokutetsu Kanazawa Station from which you catch trains on the Hokutetsu Railway’s Asanogawa Line.
-This is a local railway run by a private company and separate from the main station.
-Probably you won’t need to use it.
+The East Exit is also called the Kenrokuen Gate.
+This is the main gate of the station and the one you are most likely to use for sightseeing.
+From the East Exit bus terminal you can catch tourist buses such as the Kanazawa Loop Bus and the Kenrokuen Shuttle for the major tourist sites in the city.
+Some highway bus services also use this side of the station, but you should always check the boarding point shown on your ticket or on the bus operator’s website.

 The East Exit of Kanazawa Station.
 Escalators in front of the exit go underground to the Hokutetsu Kanazawa Station